Our research aims and ambitions are:

 Seminars and events

 We have a vibrant programme of research seminars.
-These are organised by the three research clusters who invite external speakers who are working in key areas of the group’s activities.
+These are organised by the three research clusters, Global Ethics and Political Theory (GEPT), Intelligence, Security and Strategic Studies (ISSS), Parties, Parliaments and Public Opinion (3PO), who invite external speakers who are working in key areas of the group’s activities.